All 3 and 4-year-olds, living in England, are entitled to 570 funded hours of early education and childcare, over three claim periods each year.

-A child will receive free early education and childcare until they reach statutory school age or attend school in reception class (Year R).
+A child will receive funded early education and childcare until they reach statutory school age or attend school in reception class (Year R).

-The date a child is eligible for free early learning and childcare is based on the child's date of birth.
+The date a child is eligible for funded early education and childcare is based on the child's date of birth.
 A child becomes eligible at the start of the next claim period following their third birthday.

 We recommend that you check with your chosen provider when your child will be eligible to receive funding.

 The first thing you need to do is find a childcare provider who accepts childcare funding.
 They will apply for the funding on your behalf.
-Your child must be registered with your childcare provider by the headcount date of the claim period (this will be advised to you by your provider).
+Your child must be registered with your childcare provider by the headcount date of the claim period (you provider will let you know when this is).

 Each claim period your childcare provider(s) will give you a parent/carer claim form to complete, sign and return to them by a specific date.
 This form gives your provider authority to claim the funding entitlement from us for your child.